Concordium/concordium.github.io/source/mainnet/smart-contracts-v0/general/contract-instances.rst

 contract's state.
 In most cases it would only make sense to log a few bytes to reduce cost.

+There is no limit to the number of logs per invocation (apart from energy).

 .. _action-descriptions-v0:

 Action descriptions